BranislavLazic/ecommerce/README.md

 ###Microservices (Modules)###
 Each module in ecommerce is represented by a microservice, implemented as an Akka application.
 Each application has a REST API, implemented with Akka HTTP.

+* **product-catalog** - uses single-use Akka Actors and Slick to retreive product information from a MySql database.
 * **shoppingcart** - Clustered persistent actors that represent shopping carts
 * **inventory** - Clustered persistent actors that represent the in-stock and backorder quantities for a given product.
 Holds for customers that have placed the item in their carts are also managed here.
 * **receiving** - Clustered persistent actors that represent in-bound shipments to replenish product supply.
-* **payment** - (not done) - no idea what this will look like.
-I'd like to do something with third party APIs for Visa and PayPal, etc.
+This microservice will likely remain dead simple.
+It's mostly here to demonstrate the orchestrator coordinating calls to Inventory.
 * **order-tracking** - (skeleton and some REST API) - will manage the status of an order as it changes state.
-* **product-catalog** - uses single-use Akka Actors and Slick to retreive product information from a MySql database.
 * **shipping** - (not done) - vague idea of using third party APIs to submit outbound shipments to UPS, USPS, etc.
 * **fulfillment** - (not done) - will manage order item fulfilments as they happen in the warehouse.
+* **payment** - (not done) - no idea what this will look like.
+I'd like to do something with third party APIs for Visa and PayPal, etc.

 ###Bibliography###